 Facilities that provide 60 percent of their service water heating from site solar or site recovered energy or from other sources.

-C403.4.
-Hot gas bypass limitation.
+C403.4.6 Hot gas bypass limitation.
 Cooling systems shall not use hot gas bypass or other evaporator pressure control systems unless the system is designed with multiple steps of unloading or continuous capacity modulation.
-The capacity of the hot gas bypass shall be limited as indicated in Table C403.4..
+The capacity of the hot gas bypass shall be limited as indicated in Table C403.4.6, as limited by Section C403.3.1.

-Exception: Unitary packaged systems with cooling capacities not greater than 90,000 Btu/h (26,379 W).

-TABLE C403.4.
+TABLE C403.4.6